-We spoke to Christian Richards about how our Professional Diploma in UX Design helped land his role as UX researcher at a top digital agency.
+We spoke to Christian Richards about how our Professional Diploma in UX Design helped land his role as UX researcher at a top digital agency and move from recruitment to UX design.

 When did you first become interested in UX?